I love taking my clothes out of the dryer, or off the clothes line, and them feeling soft on my skin.

 However, there are some cons to using commercial fabric softeners too.

-These can include the cost, and the unknown chemicals in them.
+These can include the cost (especially the natural and eco-friendly varieties, and the unknown chemicals in the not so eco-friendly brands.

-I also personally love a nice scent from my fabric softener, but one of my children is allergic to such things so I dread trying to find an unscented fabric softener for our family, because it is nearly impossible.
+I also personally love a nice scent from my fabric softener, but one of my children is allergic to such things so I dread trying to find an unscented fabric softener for our family, because there is a much more limited choices.

 In addition, if you use too much fabric softener it can stain your clothes.

-Those are some of the reasons that I looked into creating homemade versions of different products, including making my own homemade fabric softener.
+Those are some of the reasons that I looked into creating homemade versions of this product.

 Here are some fabric softener recipes you can try: